-The Basics of Online Privacy | Who Sees What You Post?
+Things Schools Should Actually Teach | The Basics of Online Privacy | Who Sees What You Post?

-Every post, like, and click can be tracked, stored, and analyzed.
-This article will break down who sees your data, how tracking works, and what you can do to protect your privacy.
+Most people think they control what they share online.
+But the reality?
+You’re sharing far more than you realize.
+Every post, like, click, eye movement, input velocity and timing, and much more can be tracked, stored, and analyzed.
+This article will give you the basics of online privacy.
+It breaks down who sees your data, how tracking works, and what you can do to protect your privacy.

 Who Is Watching Your Online Activity?